ChocolateLoverRaj/code-runner/User Space.md

 I think for now we should just have a priority number.
 Better to start simple and then make things more advanced when we encounter scenarios that require more advanced scheduling than to start off with a complicated scheduling method and then realize that it doesn't really work.

+#### Dependency Prioritization
+Think about the task of logging.
+Currently, logging just goes through a UART interface, and on real hardware (I tested this on  Chromebooks so idk about other computers), UART interrupts are not supported so writing to UART needs frequent polling.

+We could implement logging as a multi-producer single-consumer channel.
+The kernel (and user space programs) can send bytes to the UART logging task to log stuff.
+Then the logging task can consume the bytes and send them to the UART.
+We can keep a queue for stuff to log and always prioritize the actual program tasks over the logging task.
+However, there are some situations where we need to eventually have the main task wait for the logging task:
+- The main task needs to log so much information that it doesn't all fit in the buffer
+- The buffer is full and you don't want to drop any data

+And in some cases the main task might try to write data at a faster rate than the UART can process, and it will have to be throttled.
+Increasing the buffer size won't help in this scenario.

+So basically, the logging task is low priority (and by that I mean the lowest of the two tasks in this example (the main task and the logging task)).
+But when the main task wants to log something and either the buffer is full or the main task wants to flush the buffer, the logging task becomes high priority because the main task depends on it.

 ### The Plan
 - Create a syscall such as `enable_interrupts_and_block_until_interrupt_received_and_process_all_interrupts_and_then_disable_interrupts`.
 This name is too long (imo) so we need to find a better name for this.
 - Create a syscall for exiting from a user space interrupt handler.